Looking for fun activity challenges for kids? This post is for you! It’s full of fun printables that you can put into action starting today!

 Or, do you have a child who is content to sit for hours and is unmotivated to even try to get involved in anything active?

 Maybe you have the child in the middle.
-One who will shoot a few baskets with friends or play a really fun game of Capture the Flag but, after a short period of time, needs to rest.
+One who will shoot a few baskets with friends or play a really fun game of Capture the Flag.

 The Inspired Treehouse is full of fun ideas to encourage active bodies and minds, but in today’s world, kids sometimes need a little something extra to get them motivated.
 So today we’re sharing a few challenges that will get kids excited to move on their own or with their friends!